eugenekolo/github-scripts/README.md

 ## Others

+- [survivingtheappstore](https://github.com/amirrajan/survivingtheappstore) - My book on getting to the #1 Spot in the App Store.
+Buy my games to support me.
 - [Android-Malwares](https://github.com/ethicalhackeragnidhra/Android-Malwares) -
 - [Exploit-Writeups](https://github.com/Cryptogenic/Exploit-Writeups) - A collection where my current and future writeups for exploits/CTF will go
 - [secbook](https://github.com/riusksk/secbook) - 信息安全从业者书单推荐